DEI Working Groups

 DEI WORKING GROUPS:

 The UNC Department of Psychiatry’s DEI Program includes six DEI Working Groups (WGs) and an Advisory Panel comprised of the WG chairs and co-chairs.
-These groups are working to advance DEI in six areas: (1) Recruitment, Retention & Support, (2) Social Media, Website & Publicity, (3) Education & Training, (4) Ethics & Legislation, (5) Patient Engagement & Community Outreach, and (6) Metrics & Evaluation.
+These groups are working to advance DEI in six areas: (1) Recruitment, Retention & Support, (2) Communications, (3) Education & Training, (4) Ethics & Legislation, (5) Patient Engagement & Community Outreach, and (6) Metrics & Evaluation.
 The WGs members include clinical and research faculty, administrators, and staff volunteers from diverse racial ethnic, cultural, and educational backgrounds; they are physicians, psychologists, residents, nurses, social workers, lab managers, study coordinators, and front office staff members who are vocal advocates for neurodiversity, equity in mental healthcare access, disparities in violence and trauma prevention, institutionalized racism within medicine, transgender mental health, inclusive research, and many other issues that concern our patients, their families, and our department members.

 Diversity, Equity, and Inclusion WG #1: Recruitment, Retention and Support: